Nissan to sell new lower-priced version of Leaf electric car

-Jan 9 (Reuters) - Nissan Motor Co will introduce a lower-priced version of its electric car, called the Leaf S, as it rolls out the 2013 models, the company said on Wednesday.
+(Reuters) - Nissan Motor Co (7201.T) will introduce a lower-priced version of its electric car, called the Leaf S, as it rolls out the 2013 models, the company said on Wednesday.

 Pricing for the new versions of the Leaf, including two that have been sold for two years, has not yet been announced.